MatMoore/hacks/lovely-data/CodeBook.md

 Name              | Description
 ----------------- | -----------------------------------------------
-tBodyAcc-XYZ      | Acceleration due to the body tGravityAcc-XYZ   | Acceleration due to gravity tBodyAccJerk-XYZ  | Rate of change of acceleration due to the body tBodyGyro-XYZ     | Gyroscope signal in each dimension tBodyGyroJerk-XYZ | Rate of change of the gyroscope signal tBodyAccMag       | Euclidian norm of tBodyAcc-XYZ tGravityAccMag    | Euclidian norm of tGravityAcc-XYZ tBodyAccJerkMag   | Euclidian norm of tBodyAccJerk-XYZ
+tBodyAcc-XYZ      | Acceleration due to the body in standard gravity units 'g' tGravityAcc-XYZ   | Acceleration due to gravity in standard gravity units 'g' tBodyAccJerk-XYZ  | Rate of change of acceleration due to the body tBodyGyro-XYZ     | Gyroscope angular velocity in each direction in radians per second tBodyGyroJerk-XYZ | Rate of change of the tBodyGyro-XYZ tBodyAccMag       | Euclidian norm of tBodyAcc-XYZ tGravityAccMag    | Euclidian norm of tGravityAcc-XYZ tBodyAccJerkMag   | Euclidian norm of tBodyAccJerk-XYZ